lucylangenb/jacktrip/asio.md

 Double-click the .exe file and follow installation instructions.
 When prompted with the __Choose Components__ section of the installer, make sure to allow offline settings.
 This will allow you to continue to adjust ASIO settings even while JackTrip isn't open.

 You'll also want to make sure to adjust the buffer size.
-Remember "Frames/Period" from Jack settings?
-This is the same deal.
-Make sure these numbers match (128 samples).
+Identical to "Frames/Period" in Jack settings, this is how long it takes your computer to process audio.
+Make sure the value here matches whatever you have or plan to have in Jack (128 samples).